conda/conda/docs/source/config.rst

 channels it searches for packages, proxy settings, environment directories, etc.

-A .condarc file is not included by default, but it is automatically created in the user’s home directory when you use the ``conda config`` command.
+A .condarc file is not included by default, but it is automatically created in the user’s home directory the first time you run the ``conda config`` command.

 A .condarc file may also be located in the root environment, in which case it overrides any in the home directory.